-Thanks to financial support, namely from the Swiss Ministry of Culture, the lottery fund of the canton of Bern, the Cultural Foundation of the City of Bern and the Sophie and Karl Binding Foundation, it was absorbed into the Swiss Library of Eastern Europe at the end of 2005.
+The "Rossica Europeana" collection is the result of decades of collecting by Dr. Peter Sager, the founder of the Swiss Eastern Institute and the Swiss Library of Eastern Europe.
+Thanks to financial support, namely from the Swiss Ministry of Culture, the Lottery fund of the Canton of Bern, the Cultural Foundation of the City of Bern and the Sophie and Karl Binding Foundation, it could be aquired for the Swiss Library of Eastern Europe in 2005.

 Almost all maps and a first selection of printed works has been digitized on the platform www.e-rara.ch where they are available with no restrictios.
 We are planning to continue the digitization in 2020-2021.

 The printed works and maps are catalogued in the IDS catalogue and can be found under the call numbers SOB RoEu.
 The pictorial collection and the autographs are currently being catalogued in HAN.
 They can be consulted for scientific purposes on advance notice (contact Eva Maurer, Head of the Swiss Library of Eastern Europe, see below).